-Tristan Thompson’s Baby Mama Jordan Craig Reportedly ‘Lives For’ Khloe Kardashian Drama
+Tristan Thompson’s Ex, Jordan Craig, Reportedly ‘Lives For’ Khloe Kardashian Drama

 As if Khloe Kardashian doesn’t have enough drama in her life, Tristan Thompson’s ex-girlfriend, Jordan Craig, is reportedly living for all the scandal that’s been surrounding the couple over the past few weeks.

-According to a May 17 report by Hollywood Life, Jordan Craig, the mother of Tristan Thompson’s oldest child, is said to be loving all of the recent drama between her ex-boyfriend and his newest baby mama, Khloe Kardashian.
+According to a May 17 report by Hollywood Life, Jordan Craig, the mother of Tristan Thompson’s oldest child, is said to be loving all of the recent drama between her ex-boyfriend and his newest girlfriend, Khloe Kardashian.

 As many fans know, Tristan was busted cheating on Khloe when photos and videos of the NBA star kissing and touching other women surfaced online just hours before Kardashian gave birth to their daughter, True Thompson.
 The cheating scandal completely blew up online, and linked Tristan to at least five women during Khloe’s pregnancy.